petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/oauth2-scopes.md

 The most common way to create a scope is to create a [Service Access Policy](../../installation-and-upgrades/securing-liferay/securing-web-services/setting-service-access-policies.md) prefixed with the name `OAUTH2_`.
 This naming convention causes the policy to appear in the OAuth application configuration screen as a scope.

 For example, say the application needs access to a user's profile information to retrieve the email address.
-To grant the application access to this, go to *Control Panel* &rarr; *Configuration* &rarr; *Service Access Policy*, and create the policy pictured below.
+To grant the application access to this, go to *Control Panel* &rarr; *Security* &rarr; *Service Access Policy*, and create the policy pictured below.

 ![A Service Access Policy defines a scope for OAuth 2.0 applications.](./oauth2-scopes/images/01.png)